Pistol Squat Progression

-The squat progression is a way of creating great muscle and explosive power in your legs by building up to some of these very difficult exercises.[/tweet_box] The progressions aimed at the upper body are well balanced out, especially when you combine them with a leg workout.
+The squat progression is a way to build strong muscle and explosive power in your legs.The progressions aimed at the upper body are well balanced out, especially when you combine them with a leg workout.
 Plus, you’ll get to balance your left and right leg muscles when doing the unilateral progression!

-Step 1 – Shoulderstand Squats
+Step 1: Shoulderstand Squats

-Step 2 – Jack Knife Squats
+Step 2: Jack Knife Squats

-Step 3 – Supported Squats
+Step 3: Supported Squats

 Use a bar to help support your body weight on the way down and up.
 Start by standing straight up and bend your legs until your backside is almost touching your heels.
 Use the bar to help your legs push you on your way back up.

-Step 4 – Half Squats
+Step 4: Half Squats

-Step 5 – Full Squats
+Step 5: Full Squats

 The unsupported version of step 3.
 With your feet shoulder width apart in the standing position, bend your legs until your backside is almost touching your heels and drive upwards using your legs for explosive power in your quads.
 This is the full range of motion of the basic regular squats.

-Step 6 – Close Squats
+Step 6: Close Squats

 This exercise gives the sensation of squatting from a narrow base as you work towards the one-legged pistol squat.
 Standing straight up with your heels touching, squat down until your thighs are about parallel to the ground and push up.
 You will feel that your muscles are also working to keep yourself balanced as well as squat.

-Step 7 – Uneven Squats
+Step 7: Uneven Squats

-Step 8 – Half One-Leg Squats
+Step 8: Half One-Leg Squats

-In this exercise your leg is now unsupported.
+In this exercise, your leg is now unsupported.
 This is a one-legged version of step 4.
 Squat half way down on this leg and push up.

-Step 9 – Assisted One-Leg Squats
+Step 9: Assisted One-Leg Squats

 Place an exercise ball underneath your non-squatting leg.
 Perform a full one-legged squat until your non-squatting leg touches the exercise ball.
 Use this ball to maintain balance at the bottom of the squat and then push back up.
 Balance at the bottom of the squat becomes the hardest part of the next step.

-Step 10 – One-Leg Squats
+Step 10: One-Leg Squats

 Stand on one leg with your other leg slightly outstretched in front of you.
 Bend your standing leg until your backside is almost touching your heel and keep your other leg perfectly straight and parallel to the floor.
 As you maintain balance at the bottom, drive your body back up to standing position.